superbrothers/kubernetes-docs/kubectl_proxy.md

       --accept-paths string     Regular expression for paths that the proxy should accept. (default "^.*")
-      --address string          The IP address on which to serve on. (default "127.0.0.1") --api-prefix string       Prefix to serve the proxied API under. (default "/") --disable-filter          If true, disable request filtering in the proxy.
+      --address string          The IP address on which to serve on. (default "127.0.0.1") --api-prefix string       Prefix to serve the proxied API under. (default "/") --append-server-path      If true, enables automatic path appending of the kube context server path to each request.
+      --disable-filter          If true, disable request filtering in the proxy.
 This is dangerous, and can leave you vulnerable to XSRF attacks, when used with an accessible port.
   -h, --help                    help for proxy
       --keepalive duration      keepalive specifies the keep-alive period for an active network connection.
 Set to 0 to disable keepalive.